BertovDev/KYCtakehome/README.md

 #### Provided Values:

-ts
+`{   data,         // Collected form data from all previous steps

-CopyEdit
+setData,      // Function to append new step data

-`{   data,         // Collected form data from all previous steps   setData,      // Function to append new step data   isHydrated    // Boolean flag indicating if localStorage has been restored }`
+isHydrated    // Boolean flag indicating if localStorage has been restored }`

 #### Responsibilities: